USS Wake: U.S. Navy

 She was launched on 28 May 1927 as Guam by the Kiangnan Dock and Engineering Works in Shanghai, China, and commissioned on 28 December 1927.
 Her primary mission was to ensure the safety of American missionaries and other foreigners.
 Later, the ship also functioned as a "radio spy ship," keeping track of Japanese movements.
 However, by 1939, she was "escorted" by a Japanese warship wherever she went, as China fell more and more under Imperial Japanese control.

 In 1930 when it was nearing Yochow it was shot at by rebels, which killed one crew.

 On 23 January 1941, she was renamed Wake, as Guam was to be the new name of a large cruiser being built in the U.S.

 On 25 November 1941, LCDR Andrew Earl Harris, the brother of Field Harris, was ordered to close the Navy installation at Hankou, and sail to Shanghai.
 On 28 November 1941, LCDR Harris and most of the crew were transferred to gunboats and ordered to sail to the Philippines.
 Columbus Darwin Smith—an old Chinese hand who had been piloting river boats on the Yangtze River—was asked to accept a commission in the U.S. Navy and was appointed captain of Wake with the rank of Lt.
 Commander.

 When Pearl Harbor was attacked on December 7th, 1941.
 Shanghai had been under Japanese occupation since the 1937 Battle of Shanghai.
 Smith was in command on 8 December 1941 (7 December in Hawaii), with a crew of 14, when the Japanese captured the ship, which was tied up at a pier in Shanghai.
 Smith had received a telephone call the night before from a Japanese officer he knew.
 The officer asked where Smith would be the next morning as he wanted to deliver some turkeys for Smith and his crew.
 The Japanese did the same to other American officers and officials to determine where they would be on 8 December.
 However, Commander Smith received word from his quartermaster about the Pearl Harbor attack and rushed to the ship only to find it under guard by the Japanese.
 Surrounded by an overwhelming Japanese force, the crew attempted unsuccessfully to scuttle the craft.
-Wake surrendered, the only U.S. ship to do so in World War II.
+Wake was the only U.S. Navy vessel to have been captured by the enemy intact in World War II.

 Commander Smith and his crew were confined to a prison camp near Shanghai, where the U.S. Marines and sailors captured on Wake Island were also later imprisoned.